 The boards have a usable area of 3'10" high x 7'8" wide (one side of the poster board).
-Be prepared with your own material (thumb tacks and masking tape) to secure items to the boards.
+Be prepared with your own material (push pins and velcro) to secure items to the boards.

-Each poster is required to contain a panel listing the title of the abstract, the name(s) of the author(s) and a copy of your abstract in large type (increase by photocopy).
+Each poster is required to contain a panel listing the title of the abstract, the name(s) of the author(s) and a copy of your abstract in large type.

 The following guidelines may prove helpful in the preparation of your poster.

-- Use the largest possible type size, and bullet your major points.
-Text should be printed in fonts of 3/8" height.
-Any hand-lettered materials should be in heavy lettering at least 3/8" high.
+- Use a large font size, and bullet your major points.
+Text should be printed in fonts of about 3/8" height.

-- Professionally drawn charts, tables and graphics will greatly increase the effectiveness of any poster.
+- Attractive charts, tables and graphics will greatly increase the effectiveness of any poster.
 Illustrations and tables should be kept relatively simple to maximize legibility.
 Avoid "artsy" style and keep captions brief.